The trace space of anisotropic least gradient functions depends on the anisotropy: Introduction

 We focus on the case when $\Omega$ is a two-dimensional disk and $\phi$ is a strictly convex norm.
 The discussion in the previous paragraph implies that there exist solutions to \eqref{eq:problem} for continuous boundary data.
 Our goal is to show that in spite of this existence result, which is uniform with respect to $\phi$, the set of functions on $\partial\Omega$ for which exist solutions to \eqref{eq:problem} changes with the anisotropic norm.
 In other words, we study the trace space of anisotropic least gradient functions.
 We focus on the two-dimensional case and for simplicity we work on the unit ball.
 The main result of the paper is the following.

-\begin{theorem} Suppose that $\phi_1$ and $\phi_2$ are two strictly convex norms of class $C^1$.
+\begin{theorem} Suppose that $\phi_1$ and $\phi_2$ are two strictly convex norms of class $C^2$.
 Unless $\phi_1 = c \phi_2$ for some $c > 0$, there exists a function $f \in L^\infty(\partial\Omega)$ such that there exists a solution to \eqref{eq:problem} for $\phi_1$, but there is no solution to \eqref{eq:problem} for $\phi_2$. \end{theorem}

 In other words, the trace spaces of anisotropic least gradient functions for sufficiently regular $\phi_1$ and $\phi_2$ coincide if and only if $\phi_1 = c \phi_2$.
-This is achieved using a construction of a suitable on $\partial\Omega$ which is homeomorphic to the Cantor set, similarly to the examples appearing in \cite{DosS,Gor2018CVPDE,Kli,ST}, with parameters carefully chosen so that certain key inequalities are satisfied on every level of the construction.
+This is achieved using a construction of a suitable set on $\partial\Omega$ which is homeomorphic to the Cantor set, similarly to the examples appearing in \cite{DosS,Gor2018CVPDE,Kli,ST}, with parameters carefully chosen so that certain key inequalities are satisfied on every level of the construction.
 Note that this phenomenon is closely related to the fact that we minimise a functional with linear growth; it does not appear for the anisotropic $p$-Laplace equation.
+Also, it is not related to the regularity of the boundary data, as the functions which lie in exactly one of the trace spaces will be obtained using variants of the same construction.

 The structure of the paper is as follows.
 In Section \ref{sec:preliminaries}, we recall the required notions on anisotropic BV spaces and the anisotropic least gradient problem.
 The rest of the paper is devoted to the proof of the main result (Theorem \ref{thm:tracespace}).
 In Section \ref{sec:restriction}, we argue that we can restrict our attention to the case when both the boundary datum and the solutions are characteristic functions of some sets and present a simple example on a non-stricly convex domain, which serves as a toy model of our reasoning in the proof of the main result.
 In Section \ref{sec:notation}, we introduce the notation for the main part of the proof of Theorem \ref{thm:tracespace}.
 The proofs of most results are located in Section \ref{sec:proof}.
 We construct of a set $F_\infty$ which is homeomorphic to the Cantor set, and give two general conditions \eqref{eq:maininequality} and \eqref{eq:mainequality}, under which we can find structure of solutions to approximate problems at every stage of the construction, from which follows respectively nonexistence or existence of solutions in the limit.
 We prove Theorem \ref{thm:tracespace} by showing that we can choose $F_\infty$ so that one of the conditions holds for $\phi_1$ and the other for $\phi_2$.
 We complement the result with a short discussion on nonsmooth and non-strictly convex norms.